-TENTH – The consignor has the responsibility to inform Turnbull Equine Productions, of the fact that the horse is a bleeder, a cribber, a cryptorchid or has been nerved or foundered, or has any vices or unsoundness to include defects of the eyes, navicular disease, ring bone, or any cosmetic alteration or enhancement to include false tails.
-If a buyer discovers such a condition in the horse which was not stated in the catalog by the consignor or not stated at the time of auction by the consignor as required, the buyer must deliver to Turnbull Equine Productions, a written statement from a qualified equine veterinarian within 5 days of the date of sale establishing the existence of a material condition.
+TENTH – The consignor has the responsibility to inform Turnbull Equine Productions, of all unsoundness, vices, physical defects and/or cosmetic alterations prior to the sale of the horse, understanding that these statements will be announced.
+This shall include, but not be limited to, defects of the eyes, breathing, cribbing, weaving, nerving, founder, overbite, navicular disease, ringbone, ridgeling, cryptorchid, or any artificial enhancements.
+Also a declaration must be made for any horse that has limited abilities and or requires maintenance, including but not limited to; injections of the joints, on going medications and specialized shoeing.
+If a buyer discovers such a condition in the horse which was not stated in the catalog by the consignor or not stated at the time of auction by the consignor as required, the buyer must deliver to Turnbull Equine Productions, a written statement from a qualified equine veterinarian with 5 days of the date of sale establishing the existence of a material condition.
 Upon agreement between the consignor and the buyer, the horse may be returned to the consignor.
-If an agreement between the sale management, the consignor and the buyer cannot be reached then the consignor and buyer must refer to the First Condition of Sale in this catalog.
+If any agreement between the sale management, the consignor and the buyer cannot be reached then the consignor and buyer must refer to the First Condition of Sale in this catalog.
 A failed stress test is not considered an unsoundness.
 A horse that colics, has a fever, cold or flu will not be considered unsound.
 A horse that dies within 5 days after the sale shall remain the property of the buyer.
-If the horse is rejected for any unsoundness or other misrepresentation, the commission will not be refuded to the consignor.
-Any horse selling for less than one thousand ($1,000.00) dollars is sold “as is” with no guarantees.
 There is no guarantee of disposition or compatibility of any animal.

 ELEVENTH – BUYERS AND SPECTATORS BE CAREFUL WHILE ON THE GROUNDS.
 Turnbull Equine Productions, Virginia Horse Center, management and all its employees, auctioneers and all representatives are not responsible for any accidents that may occur to consignors, spectators, buyers, horses, or equipment for loss from fire, theft, injury or death to any human or animal in any way or manner.